meower-media/server/README.md

 * /statistics - Shows Meower's statistics (users, posts, and chats)
 ### Trust keys and access control

 In development, Meower is configured to use "meower" as a CloudLink Trust key.
-If you notice a forked server using this key, please request for it to be removed.
-This key is intended for development purposes only.

 Meower is configured to use CloudLink's Trusted Access feature, which implements the following security features:
 1. IP blocker feature
 2. Client kicking
 3. Trust keys
-4. Protection from maliciously modified clients

 ## Contributing to the source